Photo by Natasha Moustache.

 1st Floor, Bank of America Art Lab

-Engage as a family in a hands-on artmaking project inspired by exhibitions on view.
+Engage as a family in a hands-on artmaking project.
+Sculpt your own clay cup, inspired by Mel Taing’s Filling Your Cup activity.
 Our art making investigations are developed for all ages of children and adults to work together.
 All activities are drop-in, first-come-first-serve basis, and space is limited.

 4th Floor, Galleries